imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

     ItemCollection project=new ItemCollection();
     project.replaceItemValue("projectname", "my first workflow project");
+    // get value map....
-    project.replaceItemValue("projectManager", teamMember);
+    project.replaceItemValue("projectManager", teamMember.getAllItems());

-In this code example the ItemCollection "teamMemer" is stored into the ItemCollection "project" with an item called "projectManager".
+In this code example the values of the ItemCollection "teamMemer" are stored as a HashMap into the ItemCollection "project" with is mapped to the item "projectManager".